RaphaeleL/build.h/README.md

 hm_release(hm);
 ```

-Notes:
+**Notes:**
-- Keys are treated as C strings; they are copied into the map.
+- Keys are treated as C strings and are copied into the map
 - Values are stored as the pointer you pass (the map allocates storage for the pointer, not the pointee).
-Manage pointee lifetime yourself.
+Manage pointee lifetime yourself

-### File operations
+## File Operations

+Cross-platform file and directory operations:

 ```c
 mkdir_if_not_exists("out");